 What Is Virtual Production?

-Virtual production is an emerging method that uses a suite of software tools to combine live action footage and computer graphics in a real-time.
-Filmmakers across multiple locations can deliver feedback across digital or physical environments where cast members are physically working on set.
+Virtual productionis an emerging method that uses a suite of software tools to combine live action footage and computer graphics in real-time.
+Filmmakers and contributors across multiple locations can deliver feedback across digital or physical environments where cast members are physically working on set.